Jasper-Hilven/ast-editor/README.md

 # ast-editor

-AST editor that helps you building AST of any language.
+AST editor that helps you build a functional AST.

 ## License